bafnetwork/baf-wallet-v3/docs/docs/Deployment.md

 ### Using CI

 If you want to do this through through CI, we do, and our github actions workflow is also open source and can be found in the `.github` directory of this repo.
+Make sure the environment variables are set when you build the frontend.

 To adapt this for your usage, find the invocations of `seanmiddleditch/gha-publish-to-git` and change `repository` to the relevant deploy repo you're using for the api, bot, and frontend.
 Feel free to remove the step for deploying the docs site.